 Jennifer received her BA in Anthropology and Women’s Studies from Fort Lewis College and her MSW from San Jose State University.

-Both Beth and Jennifer have collaborated, co-authored, and contributed to several publications and resources for those serving victims of violence, many of which can be downloaded on our Resources page.
+Both Beth and Jennifer have collaborated, co-authored, and contributed to numerous publications and resources for those serving victims of violence, many of which can be downloaded on our Resources page.